superkabuki/threefive_is_scte35/README.md

 * __v3.0.93__  _Released 06/11/2026_
 ___
 # [ Issues ]
-> I maintain threefive by myself, so mistakes are possible. if you find a bug, open an issue, and I will fix it.
+>  If you're cool, I'll be cool. if you find a bug, open an issue, and I will fix it.
-> I don't respond well to demands unless you're paying me, but if you're cool, I'll be cool.
 ___

 # [ Documentation ]